 CBD oil tinctures are usually quite small, and you can keep them in a pocket or bag during your everyday activities, or by your bed for unwinding at night.
 Many people report that CBD supports a profound sense of inner calm.

 - Creams and Balms

-The potential health benefits can also be gained by rubbing a CBD-infused cream or balm directly onto your skin.
+The potential wellness benefits can also be gained by rubbing a CBD-infused cream or balm directly onto your skin.
 CBD is easily absorbed through the skin, and this can be a quick and easy way to use your product.

 Many people already follow a skincare routine, perhaps using moisturisers in the morning and before they go to bed at night.
 Producers often mix CBD with moisturising ingredients such as beeswax, coconut oil or shea butter.

 You can either add the product into your routine or replace your current moisturisers with CBD-infused balms and CBD-infused cosmetics.
 You may find this to be a more natural way of using CBD, as it is something you would be doing anyway.
 The creams or balms also come in sizes that are easy to carry, so you can take them to places where you think you may gain a benefit.

 The workplace, common travel areas such as train stations or airports, and places where there are lots of people such as a music concert, can all contribute to feelings of discomfort.
 Applying a topical cream may help support a sense of relaxation and help you to enjoy your day.